Owyn/CSS2RSS/README.md

 ## Arguments - each is a CSS selector ( https://www.w3schools.com/cssref/css_selectors.asp ):
 1) item
-2) item title (optional - else would use all the text from item as title)
+2) item title (optional - else would use link's text as title)
 3) item description (optional - else would use all the text from item as title)
 4) item link (optional - else would use 1st found link in the item (or the item itself if it's a link))
 5) item title 2nd part (optional (or if static main title \ multilink option is enabled), else just title, e.g. title is "Batman" and 2nd part is "chapter 94")